Joshua-Pok/blackandwhite/ListOfMistakes.md

 4) ** i needa work on this shit its okay to take edges if good instead of letting them hit more times **.
 5) Check adjacent edges before hitting inneredge/edge
 6) hitting inner a on top of opponent a is generally bad?
+7) one away generally not good, unless when they feed u can take without flipping.
+Try to feed either c or b if possible.
+8) one away is only good if they cannot feed cuz of above and you can play one away and feed consecutively.

+## Late game

+Diagonal access is so fucking important pleaseee in general i think i just dont have enough time to make good decisions. need to play faster. in odd spaces can leave hole and play x if it means not eliminating both your moves by playing the inside one, its okay because u can cotinue to play after that.

 ## Bad habits
 1) if opponent cannot play there please dont waste time playing there (2 piece flips are basically unplayable please)